 Using a series of stencils, The Lady J filled a white outline with parts of the painting using images of the famous Dallin statue of Ousamequin that stands in Plymouth near where he first met with the Pilgrims in 1621.

-The Lady J finishes the painting, which displays a QR code linked to the Sowams Heritage Area Project website and gives it one final look after three days of work.
+The Lady J finishes the painting, which displays a QR code linked to the Sowams Heritage Area Project website and adds two labels.